Updated 14 February 2018

 The Heritage Lottery Fund in September 2016 released the 2nd report into the State of Public Parks.
 It reports that :

 that there is a growing deficit between the rising use of parks and the declining resources that are available to manage them.
 Based on four surveys of park managers, independent park trusts, park friends and user groups, and the general public, the findings show that while parks are highly valued by the public and usage is increasing, park maintenance budgets and staffing levels are being cut.

 Without urgent action the continuing downward trend in the condition of many of our most treasured parks and green spaces is set to continue.
 Whilst new ways of working and generating income are showing potential, more support, shared learning and collaboration is needed to support those that manage public parks.
 Therefore, this research calls for collaborative action to deliver new ways of funding and managing public parks to avert a crisis.

 The report may be accessed; HLF State of Public Parks 2016.

-The Whitley Pump has joined this campaign.
-They provide details from a Reading perspective on their website here; The Whitley Pump
+The Whitley Pump joined this campaign.
+They provided details from a Reading perspective on their website here; The Whitley Pump

-Civic Voice, the national Charity for the civic movement, is supporting Reading Civic Society’s campaign.
-It has posted details onto its website and its newsletter and is asking all Civic Societies to engage their members.
+Civic Voice, the national Charity for the civic movement, supported Reading Civic Society’s campaign.
+It posted details onto its website and its newsletter asking all Civic Societies to engage their members.
 Civic Voice supports the campaign